 - cooking oil spray of choice

-- Add the veggies in the previous step to the beets in the baking pan.
-Try to get everything in a single layer.
-Return the pan to the oven, roast for 30 minutes.
+- Add the veggies in the previous step (EXCEPT Brussels sprouts tops) to the roasting pan with the beets.
+Try to get everything into a single layer.
+Roast an additional 30 minutes at 400°F (200°C).

 - While the veggies bake, clean the squash seeds and pat dry.
 Mist a dark baking sheet with cooking spray.
 Spread the seeds on the sheet in a single layer and mist them with more cooking spray.